 You drop down reasonably steeply to the road at the Pass of Branda.

-Marker posts mean you can walk the walkway in either direction or there is the recommended circular route back along Breaker Bay Road (see below).
+Marker posts mean you can walk the walkway in either direction or follow Breaker Bay Road back along the coast to Tarakena Bay.

-There is also an extra walk which can be done out to Point Dorset - allow 1 hour to discover World War II gun batteries and observation posts.
+There is also an extra walk out to Oruaiti (Point Dorset) and back around the coast.
+Allow an extra hour to discover the area including the World War II gun batteries and observation posts.
 Please don’t climb or enter the observation posts as they are unsafe and near collapse.
 The track is steep in places and very exposed.
 Along the way you will see many Māori historical sites and spectacular views of Wellington Harbour.
 You will also learn about some of the fascinating history behind the geological formation and diverse local history of Miramar Peninsula.

-Download the brochure or check out our Welly Walks app which has images, maps and instructions for the Eastern Walkway.
+Download the Eastern Walkway brochure, use the mobile optimised webmap of the Eastern Walkway or download the Welly Walks app.
+It has images, maps and instructions for the Eastern Walkway.